MohamadAli20/cvsu-imus-thesis-fire-protection/README.md

 If you use or derive from this project, please provide appropriate attribution by including the following information:

-- Project Name: Deve OF A WEB-BASED PLATFORM LEVERAGING SATELLITE INSTRUMENTS, MODIS AND VIIRS FOR FIRE DATA COLLECTION AND RISK ASSESSMENT
+- Project Name: INTEGRATED FIRE MONITORING AND ANALYSIS SYSTEM: UTILIZING API FOR REAL-TIME MAPPING, VULNERABILITY ASSESSMENT, AND DATA LOGGING
 - Authors: Mohamad Ali Calanda, Janna May Gensaya & Sharmine Tabuada
 - GitHub Repository: https://github.com/MohamadAli20/cvsu-imus-thesis-fire-protection.git